ericholscher/ericholscher.com/site/blog/2016/aug/31/funding-oss-marketing-money.rst

 Historically,
 open source funding has come from:

-* Donation budgets from individuals, who are very likely to also produce Open Source themselves
+* Donation budgets from individuals, who are very likely to also produce open source themselves
 * Donation budgets from corporations, which are vanishingly small
 * Technical budgets from Engineering organizations within corporations